 Family dentists are convenient for families.

 Since some general dentists only take patients who have reached a certain age, parents who see general dentists themselves often have to find a different dentist for their children.
-For many families, this means driving across town to reach different dentists and keeping the names and information of different dental offices straight.
+For many families, this means driving across town to reach different Dentist Marietta and keeping the names and information of different dental offices straight.
 It also means that families are forced to arrange appointments on different days, which results in parents having to leave work early for dental appointments more often.

 Additionally, when your children reach a certain age, you’re often faced with the difficult decision of whether you should change their dentist to your general dentist or keep their dentist the same.
 Sadly, whichever option you choose involves quite a bit of hassle, either in the process of changing dentists or the continued struggle of bringing your child to a different dentist.